 The (Unwanted) Pooch Puzzle

-All of the dogs depicted in this project are rescued dogs, with the majority of them being photographed at the Wake County SPCA in North Carolina, a no-kill animal shelter, or the Davidson County Animal Shelter a kill-shelter.
+All of the dogs depicted in this project are rescued dogs, with the majority of them being photographed at the Wake County SPCA in North Carolina, a no-kill animal shelter.
 In 2014, North Carolina animal shelters euthanized 119,751 dogs and cats due to an "unwanted" status.
 Sadly, many of these domesticated animals were just starting their lives and shared an eagerness to learn about and be a part of this world as much as humans.
 The problem of high kill rates is not necessarily lower for smaller shelters versus larger ones.
 A closer look at the statistics from the North Carolina Dept. of Agriculture reveal wide variances between animal shelters.
 For example, a smaller shelter in Polkton, NC, took in 678 dogs in 2014, killing 587 of them (86.6%).
 By contrast, a larger shelter in Henderson, NC, took in 1,566 dogs in 2014, and only killed 39 of them (2.5%).
 So why is Henderson's animal shelter so much more successful with their pet adoption rates than Polkton's animal shelter?

 Proximity does not play much of a role either.
 Two small towns next to each other and of approximately the same size, have startling different euthanasia rates.
 Salisbury, NC, took in 2,250 cats and 2,189 dogs in their shelter in 2014.
 Of those, they terminated 20.36% of the cats, and 10.28% of the dogs.
 They ran a very effective adoption program, whereby 1,511 cats were adopted and 1,584 dogs were adopted.
 Lexington, which is about 15 miles away, took in 2,849 cats and 2,757 dogs.
 Of those, they terminated 91.82% of the cats and 67.39% of the dogs.